microsoft/fast/packages/web-components/fast-foundation/src/disclosure/disclosure.spec.md

 -   In general, reveal the extra information on button click when the end-user is needed to know/see.
 -   Laurel wanted to buy a new phone and she was looking at one of the websites where all the basic information was shown.
 She read about a camera feature called Night Mode and there was a section labeled "See the advanced technology that goes into every Night mode shot".
 She clicked on it and found out how that feature would work.
 With that extra information on that feature, she was quite confident in her buying.

+### Non-goals

+Many times disclosures may take different appearances, such as a button or anchor.
+Inclusion of such attributes should be applied at the design system / component implementation level.

 ### Features

 -   Enter and Space: activates the disclosure component and toggles the visibility of the disclosure content.